 Logos is a public affairs consultancy headquartered in Brussels.
-Our strength comes from our people: we offer a compelling combination of deep technical expertise, political savviness, and razor-sharp communications.
+Our strength derives from our people: we offer a compelling combination of creativity, political savvy, technical expertise, coalition-building experience and razor-sharp communications.
 Our entrepreneurial spirit drives a bespoke service for organisations and alliances of all sizes.
 While our heart is boutique, our reach is global: we are part of MCI Group and actively work with our network across the world.

-Since its integration in 2012, Logos has been infusing policy and public affairs expertise to 60 offices across the world.
-Within MCI Group, Logos boosts the impact and relevance of large policy events with its stakeholder mapping and policy monitoring tools.
-It supports industry coalitions in their engagement with EU institutions, through advocacy campaigns and technical discussions in standard committees.
+Since its integration in 2012, Logos has been infusing the policy and public affairs expertise of 60 offices around the world.
+Within MCI Group, Logos uses its stakeholder mapping and policy monitoring tools to boost the impact and relevance of major policy events.
+It helps industry coalitions to engage with EU institutions, through advocacy campaigns and technical discussions in standard committees.
 While our headquarters remain in Brussels, our consultants and senior advisers work from Paris and Washington D.C.

 Logos is proud to have contributed to the success of the first edition of the IRU World Congress 2018 in Muscat, Oman.
 Logos supported IRU in developing the programme of the conference as well as organising a ministerial dialogue between representatives from the public and private sectors.

 During the closing plenary, Umberto de Pretto, IRU Secretary General, congratulated the team for providing the richest programme the organisation ever showcased.
 Journalists John Defterios (CNN) and Jorn Madslien (former BBC) also stated that the Congress had the richest programme they had ever seen in any event.